13 Day Southern Expedition

 Visit: Kaiteriteri, Abel Tasman National Park, Totaranui Beach

 Stay: Hotel Nelson

 Activity: Abel Tasman National Park Vista Cruise

 This morning we’ll travel through the Buller Gorge, home of New Zealand’s longest swing bridge.
 We’ll stop off at Westport before heading to Karamea, right at the northern end of the west coast of the South Island.
 You won’t be able to tear your eyes away from the views of the Tasman coast, river valleys, lush rainforest and untouched mountain ranges.
 Tonight we’ll stay at the Last Resort, a locally-owned, secluded eco-lodge right on the coast and completely off the beaten track.

 Stay: Last Resort Hotel

 Gaze at untamed beaches and spectacular rainforest as we drive down the incredibly scenic ‘wild’ West Coast.
 We’ll stop at Cape Foulwind to visit the fur seal breeding colony before stopping shortly after at the Punakaiki Pancake Rocks and Blowholes to take a walk around these fascinating geological formations.
-We’ll then drive through Greymouth, a historic town known for jade hunting, gold mining and dramatic river floods before arriving into the vibrant, artistic town of Hokitika.
+We’ll then drive through Greymouth, a historic town known for jade hunting, gold mining and dramatic river floods before arriving in the vibrant, artistic town of Hokitika.
 We’ll visit the amazing Greenstone and Glass blowing factory and watch some talented artists at work before getting settled in at the Beachcomber.
 You’ll have the option of visiting The National Kiwi Centre this afternoon before we meet for dinner at the hotel.